gsmainclusivetechlab/mmapi-android-sdk/README.md

 An asynchronous payment flow is used with the polling method.
 The client polls against the request state object to determine the outcome of the payment request.These payment flow can achieved using the following API

-    1.Disbursement Request
+1.Disbursement Request<br />
-    2.Poll to Determine the Request State
+2.Poll to Determine the Request State<br />
-    3.Retrieve a Transaction
+3.Retrieve a Transaction<br />

 ## 1.Disbursement Request